JuanM0412/SyntaxAnalysis/Readme.md

 ```
 git clone https://github.com/JuanM0412/SyntaxAnalysis.git
 ```
-This will create a directory call SyntaxAnalysis, you can acces to this directory using:
+This will create a directory called SyntaxAnalysis, you can access to this directory using:
 ```
 cd SyntaxAnalysis
 ```
-Here you are going to find the follow archives:
+Here you are going to find the following archives:

 * `main.py`.
 This is the file you must run to use one of the parsers or the grammar generator.
 * `grammars.txt`.
 Here you can find some grammars to test in the parsers, as well as some strings.
-* `Readme.med`.
+* `Readme.md`.
 This file.

 You can also see a directory called `src`.
 Here are the parsers and the grammar generator.

 **To run the program we recommend using Python 3.10.10 because the program was built using this version of Python.**

-If you don't know your Python version you can use the follow command if you are using a Linux system:
+If you don't know your Python version you can use the following command if you are using a Linux system:
 ```
 python -V
 ```